SahajJOB2

 How to Prepare for an Interview: Step-by-Step Guide to Success

-By Team SahajJobs / Interview Preparation / September 27, 2025
+By Team SahajJobs / Interview Preparation / February 16, 2026

 Introduction

 Interviews can be exciting and nerve-wracking at the same time.
 They’re your opportunity to showcase your skills, experience, and personality to potential employers.
 The good news is that preparation can significantly boost your confidence and performance.
-In this guide, we’ll walk through how to prepare for an interview effectively and leave a lasting impression.

 1. Research the Company